yetanalytics/flint/doc/update.md

 Reference: [3.1.2 DELETE DATA](https://www.w3.org/TR/2013/REC-sparql11-update-20130321/#deleteData)

 The `:delete-data` clause deletes triples in an RDF graph.
-Syntactically, it consists of triples or quads, the latter of which uses `:graph` clause syntax.
+Syntactically, it consists of triples or quads.

 Example:
 ```clojure